- Home

 - If treatment process changes are necessary, we will make them.

-- Our next round of voluntary quarterly testing of finished water at every county owned Water Treatment facility will take place in April 2023.
+- We will continue regular testing of finished water at every county owned Water Treatment facility.

 - Install a treatment process where the water enters the home.
 EPA recommends Activated Carbon, Ion Exchange, or High-pressure Membrane treatment.